thma/generic-persistence/README.md

 let conn = c {implicitCommit = False}
 ```

-## A simple Connection Pool
+## Connection Pooling

-The library provides a simple connection pool that can be used to manage a pool of database connections.
+The library provides a simple connection pool for managing database connections.
-A connection pool will be used to manage the database connections in a multi-threaded environment where multiple threads may need to access the database at the same time.
+This is a must in multi-threaded environments where multiple threads may need to access the database at the same time.
 A typical use case is a REST service that uses a database to store its data.

 The connection Pool is implemented based on the [resource-pool](https://hackage.haskell.org/package/resource-pool) library. `generic-persistence` exposes a `ConnectionPool` type and two function `createConnPool` and `withResource` to create and use a connection pool.